selezai/GroundSchool-AI/DOCUMENTATION.md

 - Removed the Timer component from the QuizScreen as timed quizzes are no longer required
 - Updated the AI provider from DeepSeek R1 to Claude (free version) for question generation

+### March 13, 2025 (Afternoon): Migrated from Claude to DeepSeek AI
+- Replaced Claude AI with DeepSeek AI for aviation quiz generation
+- Updated all API client code to work with DeepSeek's API format and authentication
+- Created test scripts to verify DeepSeek API connectivity
+- Migrated configuration keys and environment variables
+- Preserved all functionality while using the new AI provider

-### March 13, 2025: Claude AI Integration and Standalone Build
+### March 13, 2025 (Morning): Claude AI Integration and Standalone Build
 - Integrated Claude AI for aviation quiz generation within the app
 - Added a standalone build configuration to the EAS build settings
 - Created utility scripts for building and testing:
   - `build-standalone.sh`: Automates the standalone APK build process
-  - `verify-claude-integration.js`: Tests the Claude AI integration
+  - `check-deepseek-api.js`: Tests the DeepSeek API integration
 - Updated app.json configuration for standalone builds:
   - Modified updates configuration to enable fallback to cache
   - Added automatic update checking